-Rec No. Recommendation 38 The inconsistency between para 48(3)(b) and subsec 23B(6) of the Water Act should be remedied via legislative amendment, in order to ensure that, in both cases, the MDBA's independence concerning decisions on factual and scientific matters is consistently maintained, by limiting the Ministerial power of direction in both cases.
+Rec No. Recommendation Actions to date Priority action Basin Plan Review 2026 38 The inconsistency between para 48(3)(b) and subsec 23B(6) of the Water Act should be remedied via legislative amendment, in order to ensure that, in both cases, the MDBA's independence concerning decisions on factual and scientific matters is consistently maintained, by limiting the Ministerial power of direction in both cases.
+This should form part of the Water Act Review.
 39 An independent, scientifically astute and experienced body responsible for auditing the effectiveness of the implementation of the Basin Plan, akin to the NWC, should be established.
+The South Australian Government supports the Australian Government's commitment to re-establish a National Water Commission and would support this auditing function being transferred from the Productivity Commission.
 40 All opinions and advices the MDBA or the Commonwealth have obtained on the construction of the Water Act, the determination of the ESLT, the setting of the Basin-wide SDL, and all aspects of the SDLAM should be released immediately.
+The South Australian Government supports the publication of any new work in a way that supports increased transparency and will write to the MDBA and Australian Government Minister ahead of the Basin Plan Review.
 41 All modelling and other non-disclosed data used by the MDBA to determine the range of water recovery for the Guide and the ESLT Determination Report should be released immediately.
+The South Australian Government supports the publication of any new work in a way that supports increased transparency and will write to the MDBA and Australian Government Minister ahead of the Basin Plan Review.
 42 The manner in which the recovery amount of 2750 GL was influenced or adjusted for social and economic outcomes should be fully disclosed.
+The South Australian Government supports the publication of any new work in a way that supports increased transparency and will write to the MDBA and Australian Government Minister ahead of the Basin Plan Review.
 43 All modelling in relation to the NBR and the supply measure adjustment should be released immediately.
+The South Australian Government supports the publication of any new work in a way that supports increased transparency and will write to the MDBA and Australian Government Minister ahead of the Basin Plan Review.
 44 The manner in which the 70 GL figure for the NBR was influenced or altered as a result of social and economic factors should be fully disclosed.
+The South Australian Government supports the publication of any new work in a way that supports increased transparency and will write to the MDBA and Australian Government Minister ahead of the Basin Plan Review.